CarolinaSantana/coreos-vagrant/README.md

 As you can see, it is no longer necessary to copy the files from the local drives to the CoreOS machine.
 Now, you use these files simply and those corresponding to fleet_machines.env and nginx.conf from the shared directory.
 Therefore the line of provision of the script in the Vagranfile file is no longer necessary.
 So, comment this line **config.vm.provision "shell", path: "coreos-service-units-deploy.sh"** in Vagrantfile.

-Finally, you have to execute this to reload the machine, provision the changes and access to the machine:
+Finally, you have to execute this to up the machine, provision it with the script and access to the machine.
+Vagrantfile has been configured to uses the VirtualBox or VMware version of *user-data*.

-    ./coreos-deploy.sh
+Using Virtualbox.
+Remember that the default provider is VirtualBox and *vagrant up* is enough:

+    vagrant up --provider=virtualbox

+Using VMware.
+Choose the one you are going to work with:

+Option 1:
+    vagrant up --provider=vmware_fusion

+Option 2:
+    vagrant up --provider=vmware_workstation